 No, our eligibility criteria must be complied with in full.
 Applications that do not meet all eligibility criteria will be screened out and not sent for further review.

-HPRS will select up to 40 doctoral students for its eighth cohort in 2024.
-The program will select its ninth and final cohort in 2025.
+The 2025 application is the final year that HPRS will recruit a new cohort.
+HPRS will select up to 40 doctoral students for its ninth and final cohort in 2025.

 All scholars are required to participate in and complete online activities during the academic year, and attend certain in-person activities in the fall and summer, as outlined in detail in the program application.